najmi9/blog-nextjs/blog/posts/facebook-automate-post.md

  - pickle to dump the cookies in file and load them when we need
 ## Details

-Every time the `job function` called,  it  loads the cookies  from the `cookies.pkl` file using *pickle* module and add them to the driver, after that it requests the home page, and if the page title containg login word that means we need to log in and cookies are no more valid, so we are redirected to login page.
+Every time the **job function** called,  it  loads the cookies  from the **cookies.pkl** file using *pickle* module and add them to the driver, after that it requests the home page, and if the page title containing login word that means we need to log in and cookies are no more valid, so we are redirected to login page.

-The `data.csv` file contains the text and image to be published in a post, it will be like that :
+The <strong class="bg-primary text-white">data.csv</strong> file contains the text and image to be published in a post, it will be like that :
 ```csv
 text,image
 Hello Wold, path/to/image/post1.png
 Hi friends, path/to/image/post1.png
 ```
 Each  line will publish in a day and you can add lines as much as you want.
-To obtain a row that corresponds to a day we declare a variabe `i` globally to be accessible in job function and we will increment it each time a post is published, to obtain the next line to publish the next post.
+To obtain a row that corresponds to a day we declare a variabe <b class="text-danger">i</b> globally to be accessible in job function and we will increment it each time a post is published, to obtain the next line to publish the next post.

 ```python